Revision 20-4; Effective October 1, 2020

 The system generates Form M5017, Documents to Send with Your Renewal Application, to include with Form H1206.

-When a new individual is added to a case, as described at B-641, Additions to the Household, or an individual is transferred to a different medical program, their review due date may be aligned with the review due date of another individual in the same medical program on the case and will be able to renew at the same time.
-If the review due dates are aligned after the system has initiated the automated renewal process by requesting electronic data sources, the new individual or the individual who was transferred to a different type program will be mailed the following forms to complete the processing:
+When a new person is added to a case or a person is transferred to a different medical program, their review due date may be aligned with the review due date of another person in the same medical program on the case and they will be able to renew at the same time.
+If the review due dates are aligned after the system has initiated the automated renewal process by requesting electronic data sources, the following forms are mailed to the new person or the person who was transferred to a different type of assistance to complete the processing:

 Process redeterminations before cutoff in the month: